NoRulesJustFeels/Overlay-News-for-GTV/README.md

 <p>Instructions:
 <ul>
+<li>To view current headline in Chrome: Press the OK button when the headline is displayed and the associated web page will be displayed.</li>
 <li>To view the list of configured sites: Click on the "View Sites" button in the Overlay News app.</li>
 <li>To add a site from Chrome: Load the site in the Chrome browser on Google TV.
 Press the Menu button and select "Share page".</li>
 <li>To manually add a news site: Press the "Add Site" button in the Overlay News app and enter the URL for the news web site.</li>